Cē Ācatl Topiltzin

-In later generations, he was a figure of legend often confused or conflated with the important Mesoamerican deity Quetzalcoatl.
+In later generations, he was a cultural hero and figure of legend often confused or conflated with the important Mesoamerican deity Quetzalcoatl.
 According to legend in El Salvador, the city of Cuzcatlán (the capital city of the Pipil/Cuzcatlecs) was founded by the exiled Toltec Ce Acatl Topiltzin.

 Story

 Topiltzin Cē Ācatl Quetzalcōatl was the Lord of the Toltecs and their major city Tōllan.

 One version of the story is that he was born in the 10th century, during the year and day-sign "1 Acatl," correlated to date May 13 of the year 895, allegedly in what is now the town of Tepoztlán.
 According to various sources, he had four different possible fathers, the most popular of which is Mixcōatl ("Cloud Serpent"), the god of war, fire, and the hunt, and presumably also an earlier Toltec king—Mesoamerican leaders and high-priests sometimes took the names of the deity who was their patron.
 His mother is at times unnamed, but Chimalman is the most accepted.

 There exist few accounts of Ce Acatl's early childhood.
 However, all information agrees that he proved his worth first as a warrior and then as a priest to the people of Tollan.

 He assumed lordship over the Toltecs and migrated his people to Tollan.
 Reigning in peace and prosperity he contributed much to the lifestyle of the Toltecs with basic ideas such as civilization.
 He was generally considered a god upon earth by his followers with similar powers to those of his namesake.
 According to legend, the most accepted fate of the man-god was that during the year "1 Acatl" or 947, and at the age of 53 he migrated to the Gulf coast Tlapallan where he took a canoe and burned himself.